open-telemetry/opentelemetry.io/content/en/docs/collector/howto-receiver-trace.md

-In order to instantiate your `tracemock` receiver factory, you will use the  following function from the `receiverhelper` package:
+In order to instantiate your `tailtracer` receiver factory, you will use the  following function from the `receiverhelper` package:

 ```go
 func NewFactory(cfgType config.Type, createDefaultConfig CreateDefaultConfig, options ...FactoryOption) component.ReceiverFactory